mdima/traceroute/README.md

 * Added a sidebar with the hops information
 * Introduced the Unit Tests (Code coverage: > 80%)
 * Many interface improvements
+* Added a security check on all the inbound parameters to avoid command injection

 ### Running in Docker
-You can use the following image to run Visual Trace Route locally: michele73/traceroute:1.1.1
+You can use the following image to run Visual Trace Route locally: michele73/traceroute:1.1.2

 Example:
-docker run -d -p 8081:80 --name=traceroute --restart=always -v traecroute_logs:/app/logs michele73/traceroute:1.1.1
+docker run -d -p 8081:80 --name=traceroute --restart=always -v traecroute_logs:/app/logs michele73/traceroute:1.1.2

 ### Live Demo
 You can view a live demo of the Trace Route application here: https://traceroute.di-maria.it/